swyckoff/color-logger-bash/README.md

 info "Ready for this? $(highlight "I can't believe my eyes").
 It's like looking in a mirror!"
 ```

+## Including in another repo

+Copy install.sh to your project

 Version
 =======
+* 0.5.1 - Included an install script, easier to use in the setup for another project.
-0.5.0 - Initial release.
+* 0.5.0 - Initial release.
 Using escape codes instead of tput cause it was mostly done when I found that :)

 ## License